lostintransaction/lostintransaction.github.io/_src/posts/2014-04-09-computing-a-bitcoin-address-part-4-wallet-import-format-wif.md

 	L3S9k3w3gMj2gBUWvPQQTC74giRTjQU3EEXF51f17qQskgJsF7Qe` 2014-03-10T06:12:28Z
 	# End of private keys

-Let's see if we can convert this private key (`L3S9k3w3gMj2gBUWvPQQTC74giRTjQU3EEXF51f17qQskgJsF7Qe`) to its public address (`1G9dbCmxtbaBQACVgcHWHJgyr8ZNCiVL9j`).
+Let's see if our function can convert this private key to its public address.

+* private key: `L3S9k3w3gMj2gBUWvPQQTC74giRTjQU3EEXF51f17qQskgJsF7Qe`
+* public address: `1G9dbCmxtbaBQACVgcHWHJgyr8ZNCiVL9j`

 The key is in base-58 so we need convert to hex first.

 	$ racket
 	Welcome to Racket v6.0.0.3.